 Through this coalition, CollegePoint partners with best-in-class college access organizations to provide high-achieving, low- and moderate-income high school students with the individualized support they need to navigate the college application and financial aid process..
 Students connect with their advisors via text, email, phone and video chat, which allows them to schedule meetings at a time and in a way that fits their busy schedules and school responsibilities and advisors to supplement most effectively the work of in-school counselors and other resources available to students.
 Advisors support students in making a college list, revising college essays, navigating the financial aid process, finding and applying to scholarships, and making a college decision.

-CollegePoint has served over 30,000 students to date.
+CollegePoint has counseled nearly 50,000 students to date.
 We partner with respected national organizations, including ACT, College Advising Corps, College Board, College Possible, the Jack Kent Cooke Foundation, Matriculate, ScholarMatch, and uAspire to give students personalized information on their college options and the associated costs, and, ultimately, to support them to apply to and enroll in top-performing colleges when they would not otherwise.

 Identify eligible students